Debra Rucker Coleman, Architect

 Porch Location

-Passive solar designs can have porches on the east, west and north rather than the south, since the porch would shade the south windows from the winter sun.
-Sun-inspired house plans with entries facing south will have small south porches.
-Porches on the east, west and north do not compromise the passive solar gain and can even help with cooling.
+Passive solar designs should have porches on the east, west, and north rather than the south since the porch would shade the south windows from the winter sun.
+Sun-inspired house plans with entries facing south may have small south porches.
+Porches on the east, west, and north do not compromise the passive solar gain and can even help with cooling.

 Miscellaneous